 When I tune in now, my body responds to feelings of warmth, gentleness, tenderness, kindness, nurturing and a whole lot of compassion.
 But these were not the same feelings when I first started on this journey.
 Back then, my body’s response to care was constriction, rigidity, over protection, suffocation and lack of freedom.

 If I had known then how my body was reacting to care, I would have adopted self-care methods that addressed these feelings without dismissing them.
 I wouldn’t have forced a set of guidelines towards care that many practitioner’s claim will work for the general public.

 Maybe they’re the same as mine, maybe they’re different.

 It is important to recognise and honour your body’s individual response in this moment.

 Identifying organic response to your needs through curiosity better enables you to practice self-care.

 Question is how does one identify their core organic responses?

 That is by maintaining absolute, complete, undivided presence to the sensitivity of your emotions in any given moment.

-Although it may seem difficult, when you are fully in tune with yourself – listening, watching and observing while simultaneously interacting with the world outside you, whether that is people, places or things, you begin to INTER-RELATE.
-From this place, there can be no me versus you and you get to experience your needs integrating with the environment you are in, without any push or pull.
+When you are fully in tune with yourself – listening, watching and observing while simultaneously interacting with the world outside you, you INTER-RELATE.
+From this place, there is no me versus you and your needs gently integrate with the environment you are in, without any push or pull.